flynnzac/slobil/README.md

 - GNU Readline
 - libunistring
 - libgc
+- pushmac (a macro system I wrote, included as a submodule, also from https://github.com/flynnzac/pushmac)

 The current build system uses GNU Autotools.
 If that is installed, then to build and install, do: